 “I didn’t know she was one of yours, Harry, a treasure you left hidden in the forest for me”.

 Now it is time to get back to work.
 My children have grown up.
-All roads seem to be leading to the Nicholas Building, designed in 1925.
+All roads seem to lead to the Nicholas Building, designed in 1925.
 It is commanding with its large-scale classical elements, a great example of the ‘Commercial Palazzo’ style.
 The lifts are the longest-running manual lifts in Melbourne.
-I have visited three times in the past year, and now this week, I see there is a little room to rent for a modest price.
+I have visited thrice in the past year, and now this week, I see a little room to rent for a modest price.
 My eyes enjoy the kaleidoscope of colour as I walk under the leadlight barrel-vaulted ceiling in Cathedral Arcade.

 “Is this where I am supposed to be, Harry?
 This was the beginning for you; perhaps this is the end for me.
 Is it time for us to part?
 I think this is your masterpiece.
-Coffee in hand as I walk to the lifts, I look at the others; their eyes are turned down.
+Coffee in hand, as I walk to the lifts, I look at the others; their eyes are turned down.
 They do not see you.
-But then I feel grateful for all of those stolen moments, the times I have got to keep you all for myself”.
+But then I feel grateful for all those stolen moments, the times I have to keep you all for myself”.

-Harry Norris died at 78 years of age in 1966, only six months after he retired.
+Harry Norris died at 78 in 1966, only six months after he retired.
 To my knowledge, he was not awarded during his lifetime.
-He worked in an era where there was emergent opposition to decoration and ornamentation.
-Nevertheless, he was a man of strong vision and unwavering in his design ethos.
+He worked in an era of emergent opposition to decoration and ornamentation.
+Nevertheless, he had a strong vision and was unwavering in his design ethos.
 A number of his buildings have been destroyed in recent years.
 But his work endures in many prominent city locations.